-Maturities in our trading securities and unrealized gains in instruments held under the fair value option were the most significant drivers of our increase in noninterest income over the periods presented.
-The majority of the effect from our derivatives and hedging activities is recorded in net interest income.
+Maturities and unrealized gains in our trading securities, unrealized gains in instruments held under the fair value option, and the derivatives economically hedging such instruments, were the most significant drivers of our increase in noninterest income over the periods presented, offset in part by an overall loss in derivatives and hedging activities.
+The corresponding gains and losses were primarily attributable to the decline in market interest rates in the second quarter of 2019.

-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+(U.S. Dollars in tables in millions except per share amounts unless otherwise indicated)